ibrahimhaykal/Fender-Apron-Detection/README.md

 ## Future Improvements
 - Integrate additional defect categories.
-- Enhance training with a larger dataset.
+- Enhance training with a larger dataset and more variative.
-- Deploy the system as a web app for remote accessibility.

 ## Authors
 - Ibrahim Haykal Alatas